 The nature of public utility operations is rapidly changing in the New England region as the industry faces the common challenges of an aging workforce, looming retirements, aging infrastructure, additional regulations, and heightened financial burdens.
 Connecticut’s utility companies are seeking skilled managerial and technical workers.
 Utilities provide approximately 10 percent of all job opportunities in our state.

 At Southern Connecticut State University and Gateway Community College, we have created a unique pathway for students to receive the education necessary to all projected managerial and technological job openings at Connecticut’s utility companies.
-Southern and Gateway prepare students for these types of challenging positions through real-world Public Utilities Management Degree programs – developed in close consultation with many of the state’s utilities including the Regional Water Authority, The Metropolitan District, UI, and Eversource.
+Southern and Gateway prepare students for these types of challenging positions through real-world Public Utilities Management Degree programs – developed in close consultation with many of the state’s utilities including the Regional Water Authority, Eversource, Avangrid, Connecticut Water, and Aquarion.

 An associate degree from Gateway or a bachelor’s degree from Southern combines technical and managerial skills with general studies that can lead to average utility salaries ranging between $55,000 and $75,000, depending on an applicant’s level of experience and educational background.
 This can also lead to advancement in the in-demand, high-paying utilities industry.
 Credits are transferable to a bachelor’s or master’s degree in engineering, technology, business administration or related field.